Free Report - WCRI Medical Price Index for Workers’ Compensation, 17th Edition (MPI-WC)

-This annual study compares prices paid for a similar set of medical professional services for treating injured workers across 36 states and monitors price changes from 2008 to 2022.
-The study focuses on professional services (evaluation and management, physical medicine, surgery, major and minor radiology, neurological testing, pain management injections, and emergency care) billed by physicians, physical and occupational therapists, and chiropractors.
+This annual study compares prices paid for medical professional services across 36 states from 2008 to 2024.
+It focuses on services commonly billed by physicians, physical therapists, and chiropractors, including evaluation and management, physical medicine, surgery, major and minor radiology, neurological testing, pain management injections, and emergency care.

-Complete the form below to download this study.
+Complete the form below to download a free copy of this study.

 Contact WCRI